transcom/mymove/docs/adr/0033-working-with-mocks-generation-and-assertion.md

 * `+` Mockery and Testify/Mock Libraries actively maintained
 * `+` Allows us to move quicker in development with code generation tools
 * `+` Relatively simple API for mock generation and assertion
+* `+` Testify is already apart of our testing suite and present in our codebase
 * `-` Steeper learning curve given that these are new libraries that the team has not yet worked with
 * `-` Mocks must be generated
+* `-` Limited to what we can do by the mocking API or we have to contribute to it.

 ### *Write mock implementation methods in development without Mockery and only use Testify for mock assertion testing*